credpath/credpath.github.io/_pages/research.md

 [“Spousal Visas and Couple Formation: Evidence from the End of the Defense Of Marriage Act”](https://osf.io/preprints/socarxiv/mzuwe/
 ) <br>

-<b> <i> Abstract: </i> </b> *Marital decisions determine the distribution of family characteristics.
+<b> <i> Abstract: </i> </b> *Policy can impact partner choice and match quality.
 Spousal visa policy permits non-residents to marry citizens.
-I ask how this policy affects coupling rates, marriage rates, and assortative mating by citizenship.
+I ask how this policy affects coupling rates, marriage rates, and assortative mating by citizenship and birth country.
+Without immigration policy variation, I identify the effect of spousal visa access by exploiting a change in the federal government's definition of spouse.
 When the Supreme Court ended the Defense of Marriage Act, same-sex couples gained access to spousal visas for the first time.
 I estimate the effect of this policy change for mixed-citizenship same-sex couples, accounting for aggregate changes in other same-sex and mixed-citizenship couples, using a triple difference design.
-Spousal visa access causes a 36% increase in coupling rates and a 78% increase in marriage rates.
+Spousal visa access causes a 36\% increase in couple formation rates and a 71\% increase in marriage rates.
 Transfer benefits, health insurance, roommates, moving, fraud, or state-level heterogeneity do not explain the results.
-Informal calculations suggest 1.5 million people are currently together directly thanks to spousal visa policy.* <br>
+Informal calculations suggest 1.5 million people are currently partnered directly thanks to spousal visa policy.* <br>

 “Officer Language and Suspect Race: A Text Analysis of Police Reports” (with [Romaine Campbell](https://economics.harvard.edu/people/romaine-campbell))<br>